googlefonts/how-to-hint-variable-fonts/README.md

 VTT supports a set of instructions in the high-level font hinting language (“VTT Talk”).
 The RES instructions are added automatically when Autohinting a font.

 ‘RES’ _(Rendering Environment Specific)_ instructions, are an extension to the hints in VTT Talk, enabling different types of rounding to happen automatically for a variety of rendering environments.
 While VTT Talk’s existing hints, compile to TrueType instructions, the ‘Res instructions’ use a set of TrueType functions.
 These functions determine the appropriate rounding for each rendering environment, such as GDI or DirectWrite.
-Using Res instructions is the recommended approach for Variable font hinting.
+Using ‘Res instructions’ is the recommended approach for Variable font hinting.

 **Note:** _Adding the ‘Res’ instructions is not supported when using the Graphical hinting tools in the Main Window.
 ‘Res’ needs to be appended to the existing Hinting commands.
 This can be done by editing in the VTT talk window and compiling.
 The Light Latin Autohinter, adds the ‘Res’ instructions automatically.
 You can then continue to edit the hints in the font, via the GUI, and VTT will preserve the ‘Res’ hint commands._